vporoshok/symbols/README.md

 ## Roadmap

-- Store string length in Symbol instead of page;
 - Optimize long string store;
 - May be add methods to save/restore Store to/from file or writer/reader (how to use it?);